carlosperate/microbit-dev-env/README.md

 # BBC micro:bit C/C++ and MicroPython Development Environment
 This repository contains a Vagrant script to facilitate the development of MicroPython and other C/C++ applications for the BBC micro:bit.

 This takes care of creating a virtual machine, installing all the development tools required, and get everything ready to compile.
-This useful tool offers a replicable development environment independent of your operating system, working the same way under Windows, OS X, or Linux.
+This tool offers a replicable development environment that is independent of your operating system, working the same way under Windows, macOS, or Linux.

 ## Prerequisites